 Swamy Nellaiappar-Kanthimathi Ambal Temple

-Lying in a 600 acre island, 7 kms from Thiruchirappalli, is one the most important pilgrimages of India.
+Lying in a 600 acre island, 7 kms from Thiruchirappalli, is one of the most important pilgrimages of India.
 Wedged between the Cauveri river on one side and its tributary Kollidam on the other, the whole of the Srirangam town is enclosed within the seven walls of the massive Sriranganathaswami Temple.
 There are 21 gopurams, among which Rajagopuram is the largest one and is a spectacle to behold from miles away.

 Thiruvanaikkaval Or Jambukeswarar Temple